 Enterprise solutions provide various opportunities for customization.
 Even better, they can consult you on what should

 Another way to gauge expertise is to ensure your project stakeholders are on calls with vendors along the way.
 For example, if your CTO is particularly interested in security, set up a call between your CTO and the vendor’s Head of Security to iron out any concerns.

 With an enterprise solution comes an entirely different pricing structure than homegrown and free/SMB options.
-Price is based on multiple factors and is specific to your individual use cases.

 Consider the ROI associated with appointment scheduling: